lmzuccarelli/rust-catalog-introspection-tool/README.md

   - name: windows-machine-config-operator

 # execute the following command (as an example)
-./target/release/catalog-introspection-tool --config examples/test-filter.yml --working-dir ../rust-image-mirror/working-dir/ --loglevel trace
+./target/release/catalog-introspection-tool update --config examples/test-filter.yml --working-dir ../rust-image-mirror/working-dir/ --loglevel trace

 # a quick overview of the command line
 #